10 High-paying jobs that Do Not Require a College Degree

 A computer support specialist offers assistance to people and companies with their computer equipment and/or software.
 They might also be IT employees within an organization or help non-IT users with their computer problems.

 They also assist people in person, over the phone, or online.
-Computer support specialists typically do not need a college degree; rather, they need to have knowledge of computer, communication, and people skills.
+Computer support specialists typically do not need a college degree, rather they need to have a knowledge of computer, communication, and people skills.
 They also need to take a couple of computer or IT courses or have an associate degree.
-Some companies will need their computer support specialists to go through a certification program.
+Some companies will need their computer support specialist to go through a certification program.

 The computer support specialist job is experiencing a faster than average growth rate.
 On average, a computer support specialist earns an average of $53,470 (2018) per year, according to the Occupational Outlook Handbook.